HowToRts/HowToRts.github.io/_posts/2014-01-04-basic-flow-fields.md

 Finally, time to get to the good stuff :)

-This article will go through what flow fields are and show a very basic implementation of them.
+This article will go through what Flow Fields are and show a very basic implementation of them.
 Everything in here was learnt from Elijah Emersons article in [Game AI Pro], Graham Penthenys article also in [Game AI Pro] and the [Continuum Crowds] Paper which also uses the technique.
 So a huge thank you to all of these people for doing the hard work.
 The [Game AI Pro] book is awesome and I wholeheartedly recommend buying it.

 [Game AI Pro]: http://www.gameaipro.com/